kelvinkapuya/demo-repo/README.md

 Just some simple read me file I created because I was bored.

-And also I love commits!!
+And also I love coding!!